 People - Talent attraction, retention and development are an integral part of BNY Mellon's growth strategy.
-Our ability to deliver on growth strategy and plans is largely based on the talent that is acquired, retained and developed.
+BNY Mellon's ability to deliver on growth strategy and plans is largely based on the talent that is acquired, retained and developed.
 Diverse panels and short lists together with greater familiarity of the talent pipeline is key for the strategy.

-1.10 Core business lines
+1.9 Core business lines